kousikr26/Titanic/README.md

 # Titanic
-A survival predictor for the titanic dataset available on kaggle Attempted models:
+A survival predictor for the titanic dataset available on kaggle Attempted models
-  -Logistic regression
+- Logistic regression
-  -Naive Bayes
+- Naive Bayes
-  -SVM
+- SVM
-  -Decision tree
+- Decision tree
-  -Random forest
+- Random forest

  Random forest was found to have highest accuracy(75% on test set)